Our restaurant of the week is The Lane, the shining star of Covent Garden’s afternoon tea scene.

 Whether you’re looking to live your wildest Bridgerton dreams, escape the busy city or satisfy a sweet tooth, the afternoon tea at The Lane will cater to your every want and need.
 All you need do is ask.

-Afternoon tea is £49 for adults and £35 for children, and is served daily in the Grand Saloon.
+Afternoon tea is £59 per person and served daily in the Grand Saloon.
 For more information and to book, please visit thelane.co.uk